 "Change is hard work, but with it comes an opportunity to learn and grow,” says Daisy.

 Education is a dynamic field constantly brimming with new ideas, trends, theories and practices.
-To keep pace with new developments, Huili teachers take part in a weekly Continued Professional Development (CPD) programme.
+To keep pace with new developments, Hiba teachers take part in a weekly Continued Professional Development (CPD) programme.
 It is also an opportunity for teachers to share ideas and collaborate on new solutions.

 ▲Teachers working on inquiry-based model